Tuning Superinductors by Quantum Coherence Effects for Enhancing Quantum Computing

-In conclusion, by using a gauge invariant formalism that is capable to account for collective excitations, we have found that strongly disordered, weakly-coupled superconducting thin films are excellent superinductors with a kinetic inductance that increases with disorder exponentially and a quality factor that is still quite large.
-As an example, close to the insulating transition, $L_k$ is enhanced by two order of magnitude while $Q > 10^5$.
-Moreover, we have identified an unexpected enhancement of $Q$ with disorder close to the superconductor-insulator transition as a consequence of the broad probability distribution of $Q$ likely caused by the multifractal-like features of the spatial distribution of the order parameter.
-Despite the limitations mentioned previously, the main findings of the paper, the enhancement of $L_k$ with disorder and the mild decrease, and even enhancement in some cases, of $Q$ with disorder, are robust, can be confirmed experimentally and can be used as a guide to further improve the performance of superinductors. \phantomsection \tocless \acknowledgments{ B.F. and A.M.G.G. acknowledge financial support from a Shanghai talent program, from the National Natural Science Foundation China (NSFC) (Grant No. 11874259) and from the National Key R\&D Program of China (Project ID: 2019YFA0308603).
+In conclusion, we have found that strongly-disordered, weakly-coupled superconducting thin films are excellent superinductors with $L_{k/\square}$ enhanced up to two orders of magnitude by disorder while $Q \gtrsim 10^4$.
+Moreover, close to the superconductor-insulator transition $Q$ has a broad probability distribution and, counterintuitively, is enhanced by disorder.
+Despite the limitations mentioned previously, the enhancement of $L_{k/\square}$ with disorder and the mild decrease, and even enhancement in some cases, of $Q$ with disorder, are robust, can be confirmed experimentally and be used to improve the superinductor performance. \phantomsection \tocless \acknowledgments{ B.F. and A.M.G.G. acknowledge financial support from a Shanghai talent program, from the National Natural Science Foundation China (NSFC) (Grant No. 11874259) and from the National Key R\&D Program of China (Project ID: 2019YFA0308603).
 A.S. acknowledges the computational facilities of Physics Department, Technion.}

 \oldaddcontentsline [3]{} \oldaddcontentsline \onecolumngrid